TianhangXiang/FAM/README.md

 - [x] Open-source the core code for MAC and VEIN.
 - [x] Release the training and evaluation scripts.
+- [ ] Release the data preprocess code.
 - [ ] Refactor the codebase to facilitate easier training and better reproducibility.
 - [ ] Release the pipeline for Qwen2-VL.
 ---